The home appraisal is required to be performed on any home you are getting a mortgage on.

 But a home appraisal isn’t just a monetary figure on a piece of paper.
-It is a detailed document that describes what makes a house valuable as well as the value of the house relative to other properties in the neighborhood.
+It is a detailed document that describes what makes a house valuable and the house’s value relative to other properties in the neighborhood.

 Home Appraisal Cost

 In general, the average cost of a home apprisal is between $320 and $450.
 The cost is determined by the state and the size of the home.
 An apprisal on larger homes can cost between $500 and $750.
 The buyer is required to pay the home appraisal cost prior to closing on the loan.

 - Extensive damage or repairs